xiangxuyu/1stepVQA/README.md

 # 1stepVQA
-The code of 1stepVQA VQA model, to do
+The code of 1stepVQA VQA model